MachineLemonade/docs/docs/ee-installation-gke.md

 ```

 ## 7. Create Kubernetes Secrets
+You'll need to create two Kubernetes secrets - one for the databases to be created and one for TLS.

 ### Create Database Connection Secret
 Set an environment variable `$PGPASSWORD` containing your PostgreSQL database password: